monitoring

 Meaning

-DataImportCron (DIC; also known as golden images) are used to create boot images for virtual machines.
-The images are preloaded in the cluster, and then they are used to create virtual machines boot disks with a specific operating system.
-By default, the preloaded images are with the architecture of the cluster node that was used to create the image.
+DataImportCron objects (DIC; also known as golden images) are used to create boot images for virtual machines (VMs).
+The images are preloaded in the cluster, and then used to create VM boot disks with a specific operating system.
+By default, the preloaded images use the architecture of the cluster node that was used to create the image.

-If the enableMultiArchBootImageImport feature gate is enabled in the HyperConverged custom resource (CR), then multiple preloaded images are created for each DataImportCronTemplate (DICT), one for each architecture supported by the cluster, and by the original image.
+If the enableMultiArchBootImageImport feature gate is enabled in the HyperConverged custom resource (CR), multiple preloaded images are created for each DataImportCronTemplate (DICT), one for each architecture supported by the cluster and by the original image.

-This allows the virtual machines to be scheduled on nodes with the same architecture as the preloaded image.
+This allows the VMs to be scheduled on nodes with the same architecture as the preloaded image.

 Impact

-When running on a heterogeneous cluster, the preloaded image may be with a different architecture than the architecture of the node that the VM is scheduled on.
+When running on a heterogeneous cluster, if the preloaded image uses different architecture than the architecture of the node that the VM is scheduled on, the VM fails to start.

 Diagnosis

-HCO checks what are the workload node architectures in the cluster.
+HCO checks the workload node architectures in the cluster.
 By default, HCO considers the worker nodes as the workload nodes.
-If the spec.workloads.nodePlacement field in the HyperConverged CR is populated, then the HCO considers the nodes that match the node selector in this field as the workload nodes.
+If the spec.workloads.nodePlacement field in the HyperConverged CR is populated, HCO considers the nodes that match the node selector in this field as the workload nodes.

 HCO publishes the list of the workload node architectures in the status.nodeInfo.workloadsArchitectures field in the HyperConverged CR.